Kaiqb/experiment/training/Module 10/Lab5 Instructions.md

 * It may be useful to add several breakpoints at various locations within your code and hover your cursor over values of interest.

 ## Make this code your own
+There are many ways to modify this code to help give it a bit of your own personality.
+Here are a few suggestions:
+* Method _OnMessageActivityAsync()_ shows the top detected intent to your user.
+You can comment this _SendActivityAsync()_ out to remove that none requested user information.
+* Method _FindHourlyForecast()_ by default displays (8) 3-hour time periods with each time period shown as 1 hour & 30 minutes past the beginning of the initial time block.
+You can adjust the values to change the number of time periods displayed or their starting times.
+* Method _SignOutUser()_ displays a "goodbye" message to your user, you can modify that to add your own voice to your bot.